peak-scale/capsule-argo-addon/docs/translators.md

 ### Tenant Selection

 Each Translator selects it's tenants via [Selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/).
-Setting no selector results in no tenants being selected (not all tenants).
+Setting no selector results in all tenants being selected.

 A tenant must be selected by at least one Translator, to create an Argo Project.
 If a tenant is not selected by any Translator, the operator will not consider it.